Azure/azure-kusto-log4j/README.md

     - **proxyUrl**: Proxy url in case application is hosted behind a proxy

 - To attempt retries in case of ingestion failures, retransmission is attempted with the following configuration.
-3 retries are attempted to ingest the logs
+3 retries are attempted to ingest the logs.
+In the event that the file cannot be ingested it gets moved to the backout directory in the same path defined in fileName

     - **backOffMinMinutes**: Min minutes to back off in the event that ingestion fails
     - **backOffMaxMinutes**: Max minutes to back off in the event that ingestion fails